keyboard_arrow_up

 Potable Water

-Water that is safe and suitable for drinking.
+Water that is safe for human consumption.

 Ppm (Parts per Million)